Pen-y-Fan/hexo-pen-y-fan/source/_posts/Standard-Setup-for-PHP-Projects.md

 categories: [Coding Standards]
 ---

+## Note: This is my standard setup from 2020, a newer version from 2021 is now available [Standard setup for PHP projects 2021](/2021/05/23/Standard-setup-for-PHP-projects-2021/)

 The focus in setting up PHP Projects in PhpStorm, in particular a Laravel project.

 Composer with PHP with Easy Coding Standard (ECS), PHPUnit, and PhpStan.
 Also, some ***simplify*** projects to allow the output to be displayed in PHPStorm.